NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1bad__lexical__cast.md

 ---

-title: "Rivet::bad_lexical_cast"
+title: 'struct Rivet::bad_lexical_cast'
-summary: "Exception class for throwing from lexical_cast when a parse goes wrong. "
+description: "Exception class for throwing from lexical_cast when a parse goes wrong. "

 ---